What is an eating disorder?

-An eating disorder is any pattern of eating that leads to disruption in one’s behaviors, thinking, and mood state that could lead to disruptions in one’s ability to function in any number of areas — including interpersonal relationships, social situations, school, and work — and, eventually, disruptions in health.
-One who suffers from such a disorder will continue such behaviors, despite evidence that such responses are not in that person’s best interest.
-Such driven behaviors maybe are caused by any number of factors and serve any number of purposes, but they are harmful and can result in significant functional impairment — even leading to death in some extreme cases.
+An eating disorder is any pattern of eating that leads to disruption in someone’s behaviors, thinking, and mood state that could lead to disruptions in his or her ability to function in any number of areas — including interpersonal relationships, social situations, school, and work — and, eventually, disruptions in health.
+Someone who suffers from this type of disorder will continue such behaviors, despite evidence that it is not in that person’s best interest.
+Such driven behaviors may be caused by any number of factors and serve any number of purposes, but they are harmful and can result in significant functional impairment — even leading to death in some extreme cases.

 How do I know if I have an eating disorder?

 Warning signs of an eating disorder can include alterations in weight, preoccupation with body image, disruptions in eating patterns, preoccupation with the nutritional content of foods, changes in exercise patterns, use of laxatives, diuretics and diet pills, mood fluctuations, and physical symptoms such as fainting spells from malnutrition and dehydration.

 What do you treat at The Meadows Ranch?

 We offer inpatient, residential, and partial-hospitalization levels of care for women and girls struggling with anorexia, bulimia, binge eating disorder, compulsive overeating, and related issues.
 Patients are separated by age, with those 11-17 in our adolescent program and women 18 and older in our adult program.
 Our expert treatment team is equipped to assess and treat a variety of eating disorder-related physical symptoms and to provide supplemental nutrition support through nasogastric tube feedings when clinically indicated.
 We can also accommodate people with diabetes, a variety of food allergies, and vegetarian meal plans.